NLP-Guild/text2music/README.md

 # text2music
-This is Github Repository for the project "Text-to-Music Generation".
+This is the Github Repository for the project "Text-to-Music Generation".

 - To have some intuition about how this works, check this huggingface space: https://huggingface.co/spaces/Mubert/Text-to-Music
 - Currently, we are in a stage where we should check related work and communicate ideas.
 Later, once we have some creative ideas, we can make plans and start implementation.